-Dutch start-up acquires Vcoach
+Dutch start-up takes over Vcoach

 The digital personal trainer for communication is now owned by edtech Lepaya.

-Munich-based startup Vcoach is now owned by Lepaya.
-The Dutch edtech is looking to expand further with a €35 million funding round from the end of last year behind it.
-Vcoach is to become part of Lepaya's offering in the future.
+The Munich-based start-up Vcoach is now owned by Lepaya.
+With a financing round of 35 million euros at the end of last year behind it, the Dutch edtech wants to expand further.
+Vcoach is to become part of the Lepaya offering in future.

 Newsletter